-- Port Agents perform Level III inspections. - Division Director Participates in monthly MCSAP Coordination meetings, conducts Level I inspections, reviews all investigations with civil penalties, and participates in the coordination and direction of grant activities. - Operations Managers -They coordinate MCSAP activities at the ports of entry, attends monthly MCSAP Coordination meetings, and conducts Level I and Level III inspections. - MCSAP Manager prepares, researches, reports on the day to day MCSAP activities, MCSAP quarterly reports, prepares the eCVSP. - Investigator Supervisors Conducts all aspects of Carrier Investigations and New Entrant Safety Audits, manages the investigator team, and conducts Level I and Level III inspections. - Investigators Conducts all aspects of a carrier investigation or safety audit.
-Conducts Level I and Level III inspections. - POE Supervisors Coordinate MCSAP activities at their assigned port of entry and conducts Level I and Level III insoections. - POE Inspectors Perform Level I and Level III inspections at their port of entry. - Investigator Ops Manager Coordinates the investigator and investigator supervisor activities, assigns investigations and safety audits, performs carrier investigations and safety audits. - Deputy Director a new position they oversee the Investigator team, and the ports of entry. - Program Manager Oversees all aspects of the Safety Data quality and systems CVIEW and inspection software.
+- Port Agents perform Level III inspections. - Division Director Participates in monthly MCSAP Coordination meetings, conducts Level I inspections, reviews all investigations with civil penalties, and participates in the coordination and direction of grant activities. - Operations Managers -They coordinate MCSAP activities at the ports of entry, attends monthly MCSAP Coordination meetings, and conducts Level I and Level III inspections. - MCSAP Manager prepares, researches, reports on the day to day MCSAP activities, MCSAP quarterly reports, prepares the eCVSP. - Investigator Supervisors Conducts all aspects of Carrier Investigations and New Entrant Safety Audits, manages the investigator team, and conducts Level I, Level III, and Level V inspections. - Investigators Conducts all aspects of a carrier investigation or safety audit.
+Conducts Level II, Level III, and Level V inspections. - POE Supervisors Coordinate MCSAP activities at their assigned port of entry and conducts Level I and Level III inspections. - POE Inspectors Perform Level I and Level III inspections at their port of entry. - Deputy Director Oversees the Investigator team, the ports of entry, and the MCSAP Manager. - Program Manager Oversees all aspects of technology and systems CVIEW and inspection software. - CMV Data Specialist New Position gathering, analyzing, reporting, and sharing data and information in furtherance of the national MCSAP elements. - Data Qs Coordinator Oversees the Data Q Program, NTC and in-service training.